-The guideline promotes a structured post-discharge growth, health and developmental follow-up schedule for children born very preterm.
+The guideline promotes a structured, post-discharge growth, health and developmental follow-up schedule for children born very preterm.

 Professionals, caregivers and other supporting services can use this guideline to advocate for and facilitate structured, post discharge follow-up for children born very preterm and their families.
 Health service providers and policy makers can use this guideline to guide local services and policy development.
-Organisations responsible for funding decisions can use this guideline to develop a greater understanding of the challenges of structured follow-up and that, with funding, appropriate follow-up can make a difference for children born very preterm and their families.
+Organisations responsible for funding decisions can use this guideline to develop a greater understanding of the benefits of structured follow-up and that, with funding, appropriate follow-up can make a difference for children born very preterm and their families.

-1.1 Context and background
+Context and background

-Over 3000 babies are born very preterm, or before 32 completed weeks of gestation, in Australia each year [1].
+Approximately 1.1% of babies born alive in Australia each year (i.e. ~3,300) are very preterm or before 32 completed weeks of gestation [1].
+It is estimated that 55-60% (~1,800) of those will experience difficulties in their development [2, 3].
 Children born very preterm have increased risk of growth, health and developmental difficulties and experiencing very preterm birth can also adversely affect the mental health and wellbeing of parents and caregivers (from here referred to as caregivers).
 It is critically important that difficulties are identified early, so that children can receive appropriate early intervention to optimise their growth, health and developmental outcomes and families can be supported.
 Currently, there are no Australia-wide guidelines for long-term follow-up for children born very preterm and practice varies widely.
 In addition, there is currently no national guideline about supporting caregivers after very preterm birth.
-This means that some children born very preterm, and caregivers of these children will not have their needs recognised in a timely manner, further negatively affecting their outcomes.
+This means that some children born very preterm, and caregivers of these children, will not have their needs recognised in a timely manner, potentially further negatively affecting their outcomes.

-1.2 Purpose of the guideline
+Purpose of the guideline

-The overarching goal of this guideline is to help strengthen families who have experienced very preterm birth through promoting optimal growth, health and developmental outcomes for children, and the mental health and wellbeing for their caregivers across the infant and early childhood period.
-To achieve these goals, this guideline is intended to provide evidence-based guidance prior to the child commencing full-time formal schooling, to ensure that problems are identified early and intervention offered in a timely manner.
+The overarching goal of this guideline is to help strengthen families who have experienced very preterm birth through promoting optimal growth, health and developmental outcomes for children, and the mental health and wellbeing of their caregivers across the infant and early childhood period.
+To achieve these goals, this guideline is intended to provide evidence-based guidance prior to the child commencing full-time formal schooling to ensure that problems are identified early and intervention offered in a timely manner.
 The guideline has been developed to be used by caregivers, Australian health providers who provide follow-up for infants and children born very preterm, service providers and policy makers.
-For the purposes of this guideline, we define "follow-up care" as healthcare provided after discharge from initial hospital stay that includes monitoring of growth, health and development, providing appropriate management within the scope of the service or health professional, and referring on for additional support, intervention, or investigation as needed.
+For the purposes of this guideline, we define "follow-up care" as healthcare provided after discharge from initial hospital stay that includes; monitoring of growth, health and development, providing appropriate management within the scope of the service or health professional, and referring on for additional support, intervention, or investigation as needed.
 Numerous health professionals working in various settings may be involved in providing follow-up care to children born very preterm and their caregivers.
 Follow-up may be provided face-to-face or via online or phone services, as suitable to the follow-up needed and preferences of each family.